 The hiring process is a vital part of your business and your business culture.
-I have always been a believer in the idea that “it’s all about hiring the people” when it comes to the success of an organization.
+I have always been a believer in the idea that “it’s all about hiring the people”.
+Especially when it comes to the success of an organization.
 Hiring the right person can make or break your business.

 It doesn’t matter if the organization has two people or two hundred thousand people.

 The same principle applies either way.
 Once upon a time, I spent the better part of 7 years working in Human Resources.
 So I got the opportunity to hire a lot of people.
 I have hired thousands of people so this means even more interviews.
 The thought of that just gave me the chills!
 The point is that I got a first-hand account of how the dynamic between people effects departments, locations, and even entire companies.

 What does any of this have to do with you and your startup?